nqminds/edgesec.github.io/docs/config.md

 ## [firewall] group

-Configres the `firewall` module.
+Configures the `firewall` module.

 ### firewallBinPath (string)

-The absolute path to the firewal configuration executable (specified for OpenWRT systems).
+The absolute path to the firewall executable (specified for OpenWRT systems).

 ## [dhcp] group